apache/fury/docs/guide/graalvm_guide.md

 Another benefit using fury is that you don't have to configure [reflection json](https://www.graalvm.org/latest/reference-manual/native-image/metadata/#specifying-reflection-metadata-in-json) and
 [serialization json](https://www.graalvm.org/latest/reference-manual/native-image/metadata/#serialization), which is very tedious, cumbersome and inconvenient.
-WHen using fury, you just need to invoke `io.fury.Fury.register(Class<?>, boolean)` for every type you want to serialize.
+When using fury, you just need to invoke `io.fury.Fury.register(Class<?>, boolean)` for every type you want to serialize.

-## Not thread safe fury
+## Not thread-safe Fury
 Example:
 ```java
 import io.fury.Fury;